Aptoide/bds-unity-plugin/README.md

 ## About AppCoins Unity Plugin
 This plugin is developed to support the  [AppCoins](https://appcoins.io/) protocol.
- Integrating this plugin allows developers to integrate the AppCoins In-App Billing into their game.
+ Integrating this plugin allows developers to integrate the AppCoins In-App Billing and the AppCoins Reward campaigns into their games.

 ## Pre requisites to run the project
 To successfully run the project you need to do couple of things.